kevinzhuang01/srp_2025/_profiles/stephennaboth.md

   approaches for solving PDEs and machine learning.
 topical_areas: Applied Computer Science; Applied Mathematics; Artificial Intelligence and Intelligent Systems; Computer Science; Economics and Business
-motivation: "In my graduate studies in computational and applied mathematics at Rice University, I have witnessed directly and indirectly the transformative power of collaboration in tackling the most complex scientific problems.
+motivation: 'In my graduate studies in computational and applied mathematics at Rice University, I have witnessed directly and indirectly the transformative power of collaboration in tackling the most complex scientific problems.
 Scientific breakthroughs, for example, in numerical models ranging from simple machine learning models, such